 Common Use Cases Where Bank-Grade Alternatives Matter

-Clients typically seek legitimate structures because a counterparty needs real comfort and the transaction is too large for informal promises.
+Clients seek legitimate structures because a counterparty needs real comfort and the transaction is too large for informal promises.

 - Commodity purchase and sale agreements requiring payment security before allocation or shipment.